usmaniqbalse/usmaniqbalse/README.md

 **Location:** Dubai, UAE

-I'm a passionate and results-oriented Software Solution Architect, Generative AI Engineer, and Senior Full Stack Developer with over **10+ years of experience** in crafting innovative web and mobile solutions.
-I’m collaborating with government sectors and renowned brands, delivering web and mobile projects from start to finish.
+I'm a passionate and results-oriented Software Solution Architect, Generative AI Engineer, and Senior Full Stack Developer with over **10+ years of experience** in crafting innovative AI, web, and mobile solutions.
+I’m collaborating with government sectors and renowned brands, delivering AI, web, and mobile projects from start to finish.
 Alongside my work, I am actively participating in community meetups.

 🌱 A passionate developer, disciplined to **learn, improve, and grow every day**.
 💻 A code lover who happily loses track of time while building.